 - All FIDE title norm events must have a licensed FIDE Arbiter or International Arbiter on their list of registered arbiters

-In addition, the ECF will not register any events with FIDE whose English-registered arbiters are not Listed at all by the ECF (see below).
+In addition, the ECF will not register any events with FIDE whose English-registered arbiters do not appear on the ECF Arbiter List (see below).

 A – Assessors

 - Three Assessor norms are required.
-A norm shall be earned in the following way: Candidates will be required to mark an arbiter on their performance at an event.
-The Candidate and his Assessor will independently mark the arbiter.
-The Candidate and the Assessor must then discuss any differences in the independent assessments.
-If the Assessor is happy with the outcomes of this discussion, then he shall be empowered to award a norm.
-This norm must then be reported to the Manager of Arbiters (Home).
-The ECF will aim to increase the number of qualified Assessors required in this process from one to two from 1st September, 2019.
+A norm shall be earned in the following way – Candidates will be required to mark an arbiter on their performance at an event; the Candidate and his Assessor will independently mark the arbiter; the Candidate and the Assessor must then discuss any differences in the independent assessments; if the Assessor is happy with the outcomes of this discussion, then he shall be empowered to award a norm; this norm must then be reported to the Manager of Arbiters (Home)

 When a Candidate Assessor has acquired the three norms, he may apply to the Manager of Arbiters (Home) to become an Assessor.
 The title will be awarded by a majority vote of the Director of Home Chess, Manager of Arbiters (Home) and Chief Arbiter.

-- Must be at Listed at Level 3 or higher
+- Must be on the Arbiter list at Level 3 or higher

 Regulations for ECF Arbiter Seminars

-Lecturers cannot unilaterally decide to run an ECF Arbiters Seminar.
-ECF Arbiter Seminars must be organised by the Manager of Arbiters (Home).
-Organisations that wish to organise a Seminar must do it through the Manager of Arbiters (Home).
-The Manager of Arbiters (Home) will appoint one Lecturer and one Assistant Lecturer, considering factors such as the location of a Seminar, and any recommendations or requests by an organisation that wants to run a Seminar.
+Lecturers, the ECF Arbiter Instructors, cannot unilaterally decide to run an ECF Arbiters seminar.
+ECF Arbiter seminars must be organised by the Manager of Arbiters (Home).
+Organisations that wish to organise a seminar must do it through the Manager of Arbiters (Home).
+The Manager of Arbiters (Home) will appoint one Lecturer and one Assistant Lecturer, considering factors such as the location of a seminar, and any recommendations or requests from the organisation requesting to run a seminar.

 The Chief Arbiter will create a minimum of three different tests, one of which shall be distributed to the Lecturers of each course.
 Each test will have a mark scheme accompanying it.
-The test will be marked out of 100, and 20% of the course will be composed of pairing-related questions.
+The relative importance of the topics within the test will broadly follow the time allocations set out in the syllabus.
 After each year, one of the tests shall be replaced with a new test.
 In addition, a mock test will be distributed to candidates in advance, which will be half the length of the full test.
-Additional materials may be produced centrally, such as PowerPoint slides.
+Additional materials may be produced centrally, such as Powerpoint slides.
 The exam may be answered either by typing the answers or handwriting them.